 Cerebral venous thrombosis

-Excessive alcohol intake from past 5 days.
+Excessive alcohol intake for the past 5 days.
 Presented with headache and weakness of left upper and lower limb.

 Loading Stack -